robin-natale/music-player/README.md

-# Getting Started with Create React App
+# React music player

+This project is inspired from DevelopedByEd react app, used as training material to learn and have more exposure with React.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The App init was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts